kam2ss/Hackers-Playbook/README.md

 ## License

-This repo is for personal use and study purposes.
+This repo is for personal use and study purposes only.

 ---